jbhopkins/bioxtasraw/installer/readme_making_linux_deb_installer.txt

 9)  Rename the package appropriate (e.g. RAW-2.0.0-linux-amd64.deb)

 Note: If installer is built on Ubuntu 14.04 LTS it works on Debian 8-10 and Ubuntu 14-18.
 If installer is built on Debian 8 it works on Debian 8-10 and Ubuntu 16-18.
+Currently building on Ubuntu 14.04

 Useful resources for building .deb package: https://plashless.wordpress.com/2013/08/25/a-short-debian-packaging-case-gui-apps-gpl-pyinstaller/